zenhack/mule/doc/crash-course.md

 #mule> "Hello, World!"
 "Hello, World!" : text

-Right now the `text` type maps to a flat array of memory (javascript strings on the js backend, or ocaml strings in the interpreter), but longer term we want to move to a smarter data structure, with efficient concatenation etc, So you will be able to glue large text values together without having to do anything special to avoid an O(n) cost for each append.
+Right now the `text` type maps to a flat array of memory (JavaScript strings on the JavaScript backend, or OCaml strings in the interpreter), but longer term we want to move to a smarter data structure, with efficient concatenation etc, So you will be able to glue large text values together without having to do anything special to avoid an O(n) cost for each append.

 ## Built in types